Everything You Need to Know About Probiotics and Prebiotics for Babies

 Pro Tip: You can also apply moisturizing baby balm, as recommended by doctors, which helps prevent diaper rash naturally.
 CITTA’s moisturizing baby balm has the goodness of 7 nourishing oils that provide long-lasting moisturization and prevent dryness.
 Its anti-microbial and anti-bacterial properties help prevent diaper rashes and skin infections.

-- Reduces eczema: The application of a foaming baby wash has the goodness of glucose, xylitol and other natural ingredients to restore the skin barrier and keep the skin hydrated.
+- Reduces eczema: The application of a foaming baby body wash has the goodness of glucose, xylitol, and other natural ingredients to restore the skin barrier and keep the skin hydrated.
 Xylitol and glucose work as prebiotics and can protect the baby's skin from dryness and keep it hydrated.

 - Reduces cradle cap: A foaming baby shampoo that has xylitol, oats and amino acids works wonderfully on cradle cap.
 Prebiotics like Xylitol acts as a moisturizing agent, amino acid acts as a hair conditioner, and oats help prevents irritation and imparts smoothness.